techidaily/site-facebook/source/_posts/avoid-facebooks-link-tracking-the-hidden-costs.md

 ## How Facebook's Link History Feature Works

  Every time you tap on a link within the Facebook app, which leads you to a webpage, the app logs it and stores it for 30 days, enabling you to revisit it later if you need to.
-Link History has its own dedicated section in the app, similar to how you can view your browsing history in[web browsers like Chrome](https://www.makeuseof.com/chrome-alternatives-to-browse-in-unique-ways/) .
+Link History has its own dedicated section in the app, similar to how you can view your browsing history in [web browsers like Chrome](https://www.makeuseof.com/chrome-alternatives-to-browse-in-unique-ways/) .

  The feature isn't enabled by default, and at the time of writing, you need to opt in to take advantage of it.
 But if you do opt in, you should be aware of what that means.